metaplex-foundation/umi/docs/kinobi.md

 [Kinobi](https://github.com/metaplex-foundation/kinobi) introduces a language-agnostic representation of Solana clients which can be composed of one or several programs.
 It does this by using a tree of nodes that can be visited by `Visitor` classes.
 Visitors can be used to update any aspect of the tree allowing developers to tailor the client to their needs.
 Once the tree is to the developer's liking, language-specific visitors can be used to generate the code for the target language or framework.

-The good news is Kinobi ships with a `RenderJavaScriptVisitor` that generates Umi-compatible libraries for us.
+The good news is Kinobi ships with a `renderJavascriptVisitor` that generates Umi-compatible libraries for us.

 Here's a quick overview of how to use Kinobi and Umi to create JavaScript clients for Solana programs.
 Note that [you might be interested in this thread](https://twitter.com/lorismatic/status/1637890024992833536) that goes through this diagram step by step.